 Access / Egress

-The existing loading dock at the west edge of the East Garage that serves 5 Cambridge Center will be relocated as part of the construction of the Project and relocated along the southwest face of the garage with access/egress via Ames Street.
+The existing loading dock at the west edge of the East Garage that serves 5 Kendall Center will be relocated as part of the construction of the Project and relocated along the southwest face of the garage with access/egress via Ames Street.
 This drive will serve the dual purpose of access/egress for the loading dock and egress only for the East Garage.

 The Project will provide a total of 296 secure, weather-protected bicycle parking spaces on-site accessible by residents and retail employees.
 This supply meets the zoning requirement of 1.05 bicycle spaces for each residential unit (294 spaces) and 0.1 bicycle spaces per 1,000 sf of retail space (2 spaces).